OscarSommervold/DAT250/experimentAssignment4/report4.md

 ![get](images/get.PNG)

 ## Experiment 2: REST API for TODO-items
 Only issues I had was making sure my pom.xml and persistence.xml files were configured properly.
-I solved this by looking at my code for experience assignment 2.
+I solved this by looking at my code for assignment 2.

 Create:
 ![create](images/restCreate.PNG)